 The pH calibration menus will not be seen unless the optional pH sensor input is turned ON and a special pH sensor is connected to the input of the instrument.
-See Section 6.24 Configuration Menu [CONFIG] for more details.
+See section 6.24 - pH Input for more details.

 The pH calibration functions appear in the CAL menu listing when the optional pH input is enabled in the CONFIG menu.
-When enabled, the pH input signal is used to compensate the PAA signal.
+When enabled, the pH input signal is used to compensate the free chlorine signal.
 Calibration of pH is performed in one of two methods; one-point or two-point.
 For new sensors or for calibration in two different pH buffers with the sensor removed from the process, choose a two-point calibration.
 For on-line calibrations with the sensor still mounted in the process, choose a one-point calibration.
-For two-point calibration, it is highly recommended to use fresh pH buffers of 7 pH and 9.18 pH.
+For two-point calibrations, it is highly recommended to use fresh pH buffers of 4 pH and 7 pH, or 7 pH and 9.18 pH.